mdsol/appconnect-ios/README.md

 2. Log in with the sample app using the credentials of the subject you chose.

 > You should see two forms, Form 1 and Form 2.
 Form 1 opens as one page.
 Form 2 opens as multiple pages.

+### Documentation ###

+Please refer to the documentation for detailed instruction on how to use the various APIs.

+There is a [Getting Started](./docs/getting_started.md) document detailing the basics of the AppConnect API.